Romeo and Juliet (1936 film): Development

 Producer Irving Thalberg pushed MGM for five years to make a film of Romeo and Juliet, in spite of studio head Louis B. Mayer's resistance.
 Mayer believed that the mass audience considered the Bard over their heads, and also he was concerned with the studio's budget constraints during the early years of the Great Depression.
 It was only when Jack L. Warner announced his intention to film Max Reinhardt's A Midsummer Night's Dream at Warner Bros. that Mayer, not to be outdone, gave Thalberg the go-ahead.
-The success of a 1934 Broadway revival also encouraged the idea of a film version.
-It starred Katharine Cornell as Juliet, Basil Rathbone as Romeo, Brian Aherne as Mercutio, and Edith Evans as The Nurse.
+The success of a 1934 Broadway revival also encouraged the idea of a film version; that version starred Katharine Cornell as Juliet, Basil Rathbone as Romeo, Brian Aherne as Mercutio, and Edith Evans as The Nurse.
 Rathbone is the only actor from the 1934 revival to appear in the film, albeit in the role of Tybalt rather than Romeo.
-On the stage Tybalt was played by nineteen year old Orson Welles.
+On the stage, Tybalt was played by nineteen-year-old Orson Welles.

 Thalberg's stated intention was "to make the production what Shakespeare would have wanted had he possessed the facilities of cinema."
 He went to great lengths to establish authenticity and the film's intellectual credentials: researchers were sent to Verona to take photographs for the designers; the paintings of Botticelli, Bellini, Carpaccio, and Gozzoli were studied to provide visual inspiration; and two academic advisers (John Tucker Murray of Harvard and William Strunk Jr. of Cornell) were flown to the set, with instructions to criticise the production freely.
+The actor Rollo Peters who had starred as Romeo and designed the sets for the 1923 Broadway production of Romeo and Juliet worked as a consultant for the film.